scalingexcellence/usb-iss/README.md

     make

-Then you can run the program with:
+Then you can run the examples with:

 	build/leds <path to your terminal tty device (/dev/tty...)>
     build/modes_and_analog <path to your terminal tty device (/dev/tty...)>